kinertiateam/goBoost-API-Docs/source/index.html.md

 `GET https://lets.goboost.io/api/reviews/company_reviews_profile/:id`

 <aside class="notice">
-  The user role you are using for this request MUST be a user role for the company you are looking for
+  The User Role you are using for this request MUST be a User Role for the Company you are looking for
 </aside>

 ## Company Ads Profile